Moksha-Kachhia/Translator/README.md

 # Translator
-Translation between Czech, English, German, and Russian using model trained on 2020 TedTalk dataset.
+Translation between Czech, English, German, and Russian using a model trained on a 2020 TedTalk dataset.

+Citation for dataset:
+Ergun Bicici.
+Machine Translation with parfda, Moses, kenlm, nplm, and PRO.
+In Proc. of the Fourth Conf. on Machine Translation (WMT19), Florence, Italy, 8 2019.
+Association for Computational Linguistics.